Congratulations on selecting UCT Faculty of Humanities! Did you know that we are the premier Humanities faculty in Southern Africa?

 Humanities is the largest Faculty at UCT with over 7000 students and 17 academic departments

 We offer students a diverse range of academic programmes designed to stimulate and engage

-Humanities is the most popular destination for international students visiting UCT and, we are host to vibrant community of Semester Study Abroad students each year.
+Humanities is the most popular destination for international students visiting UCT and we are host to a vibrant community of Semester Study Abroad students each year.
 This means that Humanities students are exposed to a rich diversity of culture and global perspectives.